gkapfham/curriculum-vitae/README.md

 The curriculum vitae is compiled on an Ubuntu 14.04 LTS workstation using `pdflatex` and `biber`.
 You may also compile the CV to a PDF file using a wide variety of other tools, such as `latexmk`.
 You may view the resulting PDF file for my CV by visiting my [web site](http://www.cs.allegheny.edu/sites/gkapfham) and downloading it from the main page.
-If you are unable to compile create the CV with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
+If you are unable to compile the CV with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

 ### Creating the Curriculum Vitae